Acne fulminans

 ICD11: ED80.40

-Acute illness with severe general symptoms (high fever, joint pain) and acne conglobata.
+Acute disease with severe general symptoms (fever, joint complaints) and acne conglobata.

-Within a few weeks the following symptoms occur abruptly:
+Within a few weeks, the following symptoms occur:

 • Splenomegaly